phamcongthuy/challenge/_2019/connect/the-editorialist-la.md

 application_id: '6351075943'
 title: The Editorialist LA
 project_description: >-
-  I have already established a successful business with an audience of more than 100,000 people across all my blog and social channels.
-Going forward, I need support to expand, hire employees, and relaunch the website to focus even more on Los Angeles and our local businesses.
-I would also use this support to create a web series focused on Los Angeles, with each episode exploring a new neighborhood, business, restaurant, activity, local figurehead, social service, and more.
+  With this grant, we can finally turn The Editorialist LA into a central, digital guide to Los Angeles that covers food and nightlife, shopping, fashion, beauty, fitness, activities, and everything in between with a face that people can recognize and trust.
+This support would allow us to expand our content offerings and relaunch the business to focus even more on Los Angeles and highlight our local businesses.
+We are also planning to create a digital video series focused on Los Angeles, with each episode exploring a new neighborhood, business, restaurant, activity, local figurehead, social service, and more.
 organization_name: The Editorialist LA
 organization_description: For-profit organization
 project_video: ''